SophiaMo/sophiamo.github.io/content/papers/paper2/index.md

 ##### Abstract

- We investigate the role of coworkers in shaping job mobility decisions by altering perceived outside options.
-Leveraging novel survey data administered to a representative sample of wage and salaried workers in the US, we identify two key channels through which current and former coworkers influence workers' decisions to switch jobs or industries.
-First, having more current coworkers with prior experience in an industry improves the accuracy of wage beliefs for that industry, as supported by an analysis of perceived wages and coworker composition.
-Second, having more past coworkers currently employed at a firm increases the perceived likelihood of receiving a job offer from that firm, as evidenced by a survey experiment eliciting job offer probabilities for hypothetical jobs.
-We investigate the welfare implications of these results in a job choice model that incorporates these coworker effects, departing from traditional models that assume perfect information about wages and job-offer probabilities.
+We investigate the role of coworkers in shaping job mobility decisions by altering workers’ perceptionsof their outside options.
+Using novel survey data collected from a representative sampleof U.S. wage and salaried workers, we document two distinct channels through which currentand former coworkers influence mobility.
+First, having more current coworkers with prior experiencein an industry improves the accuracy of wage beliefs for that industry.
+Second, having morepast coworkers currently employed at a firm raises the perceived probability of receiving a job offerfrom that firm, as shown in a survey experiment that elicits subjective job-offer probabilities.
+We incorporate these findings into a job choice model with coworker-based learning and referraleffects.
+Relative to standard models that assume perfect information about wages and job opportunities, our framework demonstrates that coworker networks facilitate reallocation and reduce the welfare losses associated with informational frictions.

 ---